 Charlotte Rowan Scott

-- Course: BA Chinese and Spanish
+- Course: Chinese and Spanish

 What made you want to study your course at the University?